troyvit/troy.outbrain/README.md

 ## Disclaimers
 Since I wrote this document a lot of my biases are baked into it.
 It doesn't apply to any other Outbrainer.
 If you see anything here that isn't true let me know.

-## Audience
-This README is for anybody who works with me.

 ## My mission
 I smooth the way for brilliant people to do brilliant things.

 ### Job and roles
 I am the Technical Project Lead for the TAM team.
-As such I:
+In that role I:
-- Help TAMs create great tools and write some tools myself.
+- Help TAMs create great tools
-- Build internal tools, lead developers who build tools, and keep aware of other internal projects to help us avoid redundancy.
+- Build internal tools, lead developers who build tools, and keep aware of other internal projects to help us avoid redundancy
-- Help standardize our languages, toolsets and APIs with developers on the TAM team.
+- Help standardize our languages, toolsets and APIs with developers on the TAM team
-- Work with R&D and Prod teams to give feedback on APIs they build.
+- Work with R&D and Prod teams to give feedback on APIs they build
-- Serve as a technical mentor to the TAM team and train them on using our tools.
+- Serve as a technical mentor to the TAM team and train them on using our tools

-Our user base currently consists of TAMs, AMs, Business Operations and Product Managers.
+Our users are AMs, Global Operations and Product Managers.
 We want to expand that to BI, Finance, Product and R&D.

 ## History
 I started at Outbrain in 2011 as an Account Manager (AM).
 That lasted a few months before it became clear that I was much better at helping other AMs than I was at being one.
 In response Outbrain created the Technical Account Manager (TAM) position.
 As a TAM I co-founded and lead the Sales Engineering and QA positions within the TAM group.
 In 2015 I grew into the TAM team lead position.
 From there I moved to the Technical Project Lead I am today.